sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Machine-Learning-ML-Project/README.md

 ## Data Visualization

-Visualization of revenue trends, brand and product performance, relationships between features and target variables, and distributions to understand data characteristics.
+Data visualization techniques are employed to visually represent key insights and relationships within the dataset.
+Plots, charts, and graphs are utilized to communicate findings effectively and facilitate understanding.

 ## Data Cleaning